Ayato964/MORTM_Example/README.md

 # About
 This model can generate Melodies.

 Generating a continuation from an existing piece of music is more accurate than generating a melody from scratch.

-You may use by marging this repository or open the following URL and execute Google colabo. executable procedure is the following.
+You may use by marging this repository or open the following URL and execute Google colabo.

+executable procedure is the following.

 ## How to use

+### Use marge

+1. Marge this repository.
+2. Open the this Google Drive and download MORTM model and vocab_list.json.
+3. open the convert.py module
+4.